ORV: 4D Occupancy-centric Robot Video Generation: Discussions

-\section{Social Impact}
+\subsection{Social Impact}

-This work advances the field of controllable robot video generation, which has broad potential applications in areas such as robotics simulation, education, virtual reality, and creative media production.
-However, we recognize the dual-use nature of generative video models, particularly the risk of misuse in creating misleading or deceptive content (e.g., deepfakes) that could contribute to misinformation or privacy violations.
-To mitigate these concerns, our research is conducted under a responsible AI framework: we use publicly available, ethically sourced datasets, and our models are intended strictly for academic research.
-We encourage future work to incorporate safeguards such as provenance tracking and synthetic content detection alongside model development, ensuring that the societal benefits of generative technologies are realized while minimizing their potential harms.
+This work advances controllable robot video generation with broad applications in robotics simulation, education, virtual reality, and creative media.
+Acknowledging its dual-use risks, such as potential misuse for misinformation or privacy violations, we conduct all research under a responsible AI framework using ethically sourced, public datasets for academic purposes only.
+We advocate incorporating safeguards like provenance tracking and synthetic content detection to ensure generative technologies benefit society while minimizing harm.